Rusty Halvorson provides a market update as of 10/22/2020 at 7:00 a.m. Central Time.

-Livestock: Cattle and Hog futures are being called mixed to begin trade as we start the Month of October.
+Livestock: Cattle and hog futures are being called mixed in Thursday trade.

 Lean hog futures lost ground as day wore on Wednesday, ending lower on the day.
 Live Cattle ended lower, while most active feeder cattle contracts rallied.

 Another round of cash cattle trade took place yesterday at mostly $164 on a dressed basis, $3 lower than the prior week.